 The consolidated financial statements have been prepared as though the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 The Company has incurred operating losses and negative cash flows from operations since inception.
-As of December 31, 2019, and 2018, the Company has an accumulated deficit of \$422,862 and \$242,673, respectively.
+As of December 31, 2018, the Company has an accumulated deficit of \$242,674.
 Management expects to continue to incur operating losses and negative cash flows from operations in 2019.
-In addition, as more fully described in Note 6, the Company is subject to milestone payments associated with a license agreement, of which \$127,000 were triggered in 2019 with other potential milestones of \$142,000 yet to be triggered.
+In addition, as more fully described in Note 4, the Company is subject to milestone payments associated with a license agreement, of which \$127,000 were triggered in 2019 with other potential milestones of \$142,000 yet to be triggered.
 The Company has financed its operations to date with proceeds from the sale of preferred securities.